Imperial College Boat Club

-Imperial College Boat Club is the rowing club for Imperial College and has its boat house on the River Thames on the Putney embankment, London, United Kingdom.
+Imperial College Boat Club (ICBC) is the rowing club for Imperial College and has its boat house on the River Thames on the Putney embankment, London, United Kingdom.
 The alumni also run a boat club which is known as the Queen's Tower Boat Club and both crews occasionally row together as a composite in competition.
 The club has been home to numerous National Squad oarsmen and women and is open to students of Imperial College London.
+It had a prestigious history of racing, having won Henley Royal Regatta 25 times and presently holding The Prince Albert Challenge Cup.
+ICBC also holds the distinction of having won The Prince Albert Challenge Cup a record five times.

 History

 The club was formed in 1919 and initially shared facilities with Thames Rowing Club but has had its own boathouse since 1938.

-The club has been successful in competitions, with many wins at Henley Royal Regatta including in 2013 with victory in The Prince Albert Challenge Cup event.
+The club has been successful in competitions, with many wins at Henley Royal Regatta including in 2026 with victory in The Prince Albert Challenge Cup event.

-The gold medal winning Great Britain eight at the 2000 Sydney Olympics were based at Imperial College's refurbished boathouse and included three alumni of the college, along with their coach Martin McElroy.
+The gold medal-winning Great Britain eight at the 2000 Sydney Olympics were based at Imperial College's refurbished boathouse and included three alumni of the college, along with their coach Martin McElroy.